AudioDen/Homework-1/README DENNIS.md

  Removed all repetitive class and id css styles.

- Placed alt attribute and descriptions in all images.
+ Placed alt attribute with descriptions in all images.